Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

 In general, `@` is used to access slots of S4 objects.

-Capturing the result of `setClass` and using it as a function to construct objects is my preferred way of creating S4 constructors, but strictly speaking it isn't necessary.
-Once a class is created with `setClass` you can create objects just using the name of the class using the function `new`.
+Capturing the result of `setClass` and using it as a function to construct objects is my preferred way of creating S4 constructors, but strictly speaking, it isn't necessary.
+Once a class is built with `setClass` you can create objects just using the name of the class using the function `new`.

 ```{r}
 new("VectorStack", elements = 1:4)